 We know every patient is unique and no two conditions are identical.
 With this in mind, the lung treatment option provided to you will be based on your individual needs to ensure the best possible outcome.

-Currently located in Tampa, Florida, the Lung Institute is committed to providing patients with a more effective way to address lung diseases such as chronic obstructive pulmonary disease (COPD), emphysema, and other lung disorders.
+Currently located in Tampa, Florida and Franklin, Tennessee, the Lung Institute is committed to providing patients with a more effective way to address lung diseases such as chronic obstructive pulmonary disease (COPD), emphysema and other lung disorders.

-Stem cells have the ability to self-renew indefinitely, meaning they have the capability to divide many times and specialize in the repair of damaged organs while still sustaining the original undifferentiated cell.
-Depending on the nature of the patient’s condition and health history, the adipose procedure is always performed in conjunction with the venous procedure while the venous procedure may be performed on its own.
+Stem cells have the ability to self-renew indefinitely, meaning they have the capability to divide many times, and they specialize in the repair of damaged organs while still sustaining the original undifferentiated cell.
+Depending on the nature of the patient’s condition and their health history, the adipose procedure is always performed in conjunction with the venous procedure while the venous procedure may be performed on its own.